desaijay315/djaytechdiary/ckg9o87dq00uht9s18hvxdht5.md

-## Template Literals and Arrays in JavaScript
+## Map, Filter, Reduce and Template Literals in JavaScript

 In the first & second part of this series of JavaScript, we took a look at some of the concepts like let and const, type conversion, primitive and reference types, switches and Hoisting.